-The University of Georgia School of Law’s First Amendment Clinic represents Avid Bookshop in challenging the constitutionality of the Gwinnett County Jail’s mail policy that bars physical bookstores from shipping books to jail residents.
+The University of Georgia School of Law’s First Amendment Clinic has moved for summary judgment on behalf of Avid Bookshop LLC, challenging the constitutionality of the Gwinnett County Jail’s mail policy that bars physical bookstores from shipping books to Jail residents.

-In November 2024, the United States District Court for the Northern District of Georgia denied the Gwinnett County defendants’ motion to dismiss the complaint, ruling that Avid’s First and Fourteenth Amendment claims may go forward.
-The case is now in discovery.
+In November 2024, the United States District Court for the Northern District of Georgia denied the Gwinnett County defendants’ motion to dismiss Avid’s First Amendment claim.
+On December 3, 2025, Avid moved for summary judgment.

-To date, this matter has been advanced by students Eric Pruitt, Adoris Gibbs, Alex Klein, Madi Blair, Alex Cross, Patrick Johnson, Ellie Wilson-Wade, and Clinic fellows Christina Lee, Urub Khawaja, Allyson Veile and Ashley Fox, all working under the supervision of Clinic director Clare R. Norins.
+To date, this matter has been advanced by First Amendment Clinic students Frank Easterlin, Carly Judenberg, Eric Pruitt, Adoris Gibbs, Alex Klein, Madi Blair, Alex Cross, Patrick Johnson, Ellie Wilson-Wade, and Clinic fellows Christina Lee, Urub Khawaja, Allyson Veile and Ashley Fox, all working under the supervision of Clinic director Clare R. Norins.

 Related news reports: Law360, Georgia Public Broadcasting, Atlanta News First, Atlanta Journal-Constitution, Fox 5 Atlanta